cloud66/help-old/_posts/introduction-to-cloud-66/introduction.md

 <li>Which database(s) do you need?</li>
 </ol>

 This page has _basic_ and _advanced_ configurations, designated by the tabs at the top of the form.
 Switching between the tabs will retain any previous information provided.
-The advanced tab allows you to input more detailed settings, which you can learn about in [Advanced Docker deployments](/building-your-stack/advanced-docker-deployments).
+The advanced tab allows you to input more detailed settings, which you can learn about in [Docker service configuration](/building-your-stack/docker-service-configuration).

 <h3 id="3">Step 3: Define deployment properties</h3>
 Complete the following steps to define the properties that determine how to deploy your application.